Azizah-Giwa/Azizah-Giwa/README.md

 **Key Contributions**:
 -	**Data Collection and Cleaning**: Gathered and prepared extensive datasets using SQL and R, ensuring accuracy for in-depth analysis.
--	**Data Analysis and Insights**: Utilised R and the tidyverse package to identify key differences in usage, such as higher weekend usage by casual riders and consistent weekday usage by annual members.
+-	**Data Analysis and Insights**: Utilised R and the 'tidyverse' package to identify key differences in usage, such as higher weekend usage by casual riders and consistent weekday usage by annual members.
 -	**Data Visualisation**: Created compelling visualisations using Tableau and ggplot2, including heatmaps, bar charts, and interactive dashboards to clearly communicate insights.
 -	**Strategic Recommendations**: Proposed targeted marketing strategies, such as weekend membership promotions and commuter-focused campaigns, based on analysed data.
 -	**Executive Presentation**: Delivered a professional presentation with clear visualisations to secure executive approval for the new marketing strategy aimed at increasing annual memberships by 15%.